EdwinWu1423/diligent-computing/README.md

 - a path cannot go through the same point twice

 ## recursive abstraction
-When I am asked for a legal travel path that is continuous from starting location to existing treasure with n choices, the recursive abstraction can find a legal travel path with n-1 choices.
+When I am asked to solve a maze with n choices, the recursive abstraction can solve the maze with n-1 choices.

 ## base case
-if the location of the explorer is at the location of the treasure, return true if there are no legal paths, false
+if the location of the explorer is at the location of the treasure, return true if there are no legal paths, return false

 ## English or pseudocode description of algorithm
 ```